Welcome to the Midwest Archives Conference

-The April 2013 issue of the MAC Newsletter is now available to members on the MAC Web site, http://www.midwestarchives.org; login and choose "MAC Newsletter On-line" under Publications.
+The July 2014 issue of the MAC Newsletter is now available to members; log in and choose "MAC Newsletter On-line" under Publications.
 Don’t forget to go green and download your issue online!

-If you have information on upcoming events in your area, please contact Jeremy Brett at email@example.com to add it to the MAC online Event Calendar, http://www.midwestarchives.org/calendar; and, if you're interested in submitting content for our next Newsletter, contact information and deadlines are available on the MAC website at http://www.midwestarchives.org/mac-newsletter.
-And don’t forget to keep an eye out for the upcoming survey from the MAC Newsletter Redesign Task Force, so that all of you can help us make the newsletter what you want and need it to be!
+Remember, if you have information on upcoming events in your area, please contact Jeremy Brett at email@example.com to add it to the MAC online Event Calendar (http://www.midwestarchives.org/calendar); and, if you're interested in submitting content for our next newsletter, contact information and deadlines are available on the MAC website at http://www.midwestarchives.org/mac-newsletter.
+Thanks to all the people who diligently work to supply us with content every quarter!
+Keep up the good work!